Join Us Members Area

 As for conference content, after a welcome by Machiko Kanetake, Academic Director of the Asser Institute and Professor of International Law & Security Governance, University of Amsterdam, we are delighted that Judge Kimberly Prost (Judge of the International Criminal Court and Canadian Jurist) will give the conference keynote address.
 The ICC is increasingly in the news and, so we are very lucky to have secured the input of not one, but two, ICC judges during our conference.

 The panel sessions mirror how our legal work runs in parallel with current events.
-Participants confirmed so far include:

 Trade Law in Interesting Times: Trump 2.0 and the war on trade – is it a tumultuous time ahead, or a new dawn of opportunities for the EU?
 Some argue that the current zeitgeist is not only the end of the Washington Consensus but the beginning of the end for the rule of law in international trade.
 But the shift we are witnessing in global power comes at a time of significant developments in the markets for services, and with a radically changing technological landscape on the horizon.
 In this conjuncture many believe there is a chance for the EU to not only come into its own but forge a new path in trade in services.
 Chaired by Mr Justice David Barniville President of the High Court of Ireland, an ex officio member of the Supreme Court and Court of Appeal, a former Judge of the Court of Appeal, and formerly Judge in Charge of the Strategic Infrastructure List.
 Before becoming a judge, as a barrister in practice he often appeared before the CJEU.
-Professor Alastair Sutton barrister at Brick Court Chambers, will talk on ‘Trump’s tariffs – turning trade law upside down?
+Professor Alastair Sutton Barrister at Brick Court Chambers, will talk on ‘Trump’s tariffs – turning trade law upside down?
 Can the WTO survive?’.
-Pascal Kerneis MD of the European Services Forum, will talk on ‘Development in trade in services and opportunities for EU-UK-US relations’; and George Peretz KC barrister Monckton Chambers, will discusses ‘trade law and policy in the Brexit re-set, and new opportunities for UK/EU trade in services’.
+Pascal Kerneis MD of the European Services Forum, will talk on ‘Development in trade in services and opportunities for EU-UK-US relations’; and George Peretz KC Barrister Monckton Chambers, will discusses ‘trade law and policy in the Brexit re-set, and new opportunities for UK/EU trade in services’.

 The working part of the conference will continue on Saturday and is expected to conclude in the early afternoon.